- Boards & Commissions

 The Subcommittees report on the results of their review, including any comments made at the public hearings, and then present their recommendations to the full Committee.
 The Committee takes a vote on each Warrant article (You can review Committee member votes for FY 21, for FY 22, for FY 23 and for FY 24) and the votes become the basis for written recommendations which are presented to Town Meeting in written form 15 days prior to the start of Town Meeting.
 The recommendations of the Select Board, who conduct a concurrent review of the articles, are also distributed at this time.

-A list of subcommittees and a link to subcommittee reports may be found on the Subcommittee page.
+A list of subcommittees and a link to subcommittee minutes and reports may be found on the Subcommittee page.